My Products

 2. Click the My Products menu.

-5. Click [Models].
+5. Click the [Models] tab.

 6. When necessary, define a new model or edit and delete models.

-• Description: enter the description of model
+• Description: Enter the description of the model.

-• Schema: use JSON schema when declaring a model
+• Schema: Use JSON schema when declaring a model.

-• [Schema] tab: create a schema
+• [Schema] tab: Create a schema.

-• Composition examples
+• Composition examples.

 {